Technigo/project-weather-app/README.md

 # Weather App

-Through mob-programming (4 person group) the project was to build a simple weather web app that shows today's weather and temperature, and a 5-day forecast using a weather API.
+Through mob-programming (4 person group, @louise-becker, @svempolin, @camekman and @mamite100) the project was to build a simple weather web app that shows today's weather and temperature, and a 5-day forecast using a weather API.

 ## The problem